 Treating Lung Cancer at Washington University

-Lung cancer is one of many cancers actively treated at Washington University Physicians at Alvin J. Siteman Cancer Center, where our mission is to prevent cancer in the community and transform cancer patient care through scientific discovery.
+Lung cancer is one of many cancers actively treated by Washington University Physicians at Alvin J. Siteman Cancer Center, where our mission is to prevent cancer in the community and transform cancer patient care through scientific discovery.
 The combined expertise and experience of our researcher-physicians reduces the cancer burden, regionally and nationally.
 Our program has developed from an intimate partnership with Washington University School of Medicine in St. Louis and Barnes-Jewish Hospital, institutions recognized for their medical excellence.

 Patients who come to Siteman Cancer Center for treatment of lung cancer are seen by a team of Washington University Physicians— surgical, medical and radiation oncologists — often during the same visit.